PhillChris/CSC207-project/phase1/README.txt

 PROGRAM EXECUTION FUNCTION LIST

 The following is a list of valid commands that a user can execute in the program execution section of events.txt.
-These MUST be in chronological order, or else the command is not executed.
+These MUST be in chronological order, or else the command is not executed and an error message is printed to events.txt.

 Each function is given a description, and a usage.
-All parameters to functions are outlined at the bottom of the file.
+All parameters to functions are outlined at the bottom of this section.
 Please follow the given strings for lines exactly, including capitalization and whitespace.

 ---

 TAP: Taps a given card at the station, either entering and exiting a given station.
 Tap covers both entrance and exit for the user, the system keeps track of entrance and exit and handles these cases appropriately.
-N.B.: for continuous trips, YOU MUST TAP AT EACH CROSSOVER STOP.
+N.B.: for continuous trips, YOU MUST TAP TWICE AT EACH CROSSOVER STOP.
 So for example, if you have two routes, one with Station A and Station B and one with Station B and Station C, if you want a continuous trip from A to C, you must call tap twice at Station B, once to leave the first route, and once to enter the second route.